Article · Field notes

 If you feel lost while building, you’re not alone.
 Most founders and product builders I know feel this.
 They just don’t say it out loud.

 Community matters more now than it used to.
-Talking to other builders calibrates me faster than sitting alone with assumptions.
-Sharing unfinished thoughts helps.
-Asking “basic” questions helps.
-Hearing “I don’t know” from smart people helps.
+Talking to other builders calibrates me far faster than sitting alone with my own assumptions.
+It helps to share half-formed thoughts, to ask the questions that feel too basic to ask out loud, and to hear smart people admit they don’t know either.

 I don’t need to know everything about my market.
 I need a better map than last week.